Christian monasticism: Types of Eastern Orthodox monks

 There are three levels of monasticism: the Rassophore, the Stavrophore, and the Schema-Monk (or Schema-Nun).
 Each of the three degrees represents an increased level of asceticism.
 In the early days of monasticism, there was only one level—the Great Schema—and even Saint Theodore the Studite argued against the establishment of intermediate grades, but nonetheless the consensus of the church has favored the development of three distinct levels.

 When a candidate wishes to embrace the monastic life, he will enter the monastery of his choice as a guest and ask to be received by the Hegumen (Abbot).
-After a period of at least three days the Hegumen may at his discretion clothe the candidate as a novice.
+After a short period the Hegumen may at his discretion clothe the candidate as a novice.
 There is no formal ceremony for the clothing of a novice; he or she would simply be given the Podraznik, belt and skoufos.

-After a period of about three years, the Hegumen may at his discretion tonsure the novice as a Rassophore monk, giving him the outer garment called the Rassa (Greek: Rason).
+After a period of several years, the Hegumen may at his discretion tonsure the novice as a Rassophore monk, giving him the outer garment called the Rassa (Greek: Rason).
 A monk or nun may remain in this grade for the rest of his or her life, if they so choose.
 The Rite of Tonsure for the Rassophore refers to the grade as that of the "Beginner."
 The Rassophore is also given a klobuk which he wears in church and on formal occasions.
 In addition, Rassophores will be given a prayer rope at their tonsure.

 The next rank, Stavrophore, is the grade that most Russian monks remain all their lives.
 The title Stavrophore means "cross-bearer" because when Tonsured into this grade the monastic is given a cross to wear at all times.
 This cross is called a Paramand—a wooden cross attached by ribbons to a square cloth embroidered with the Instruments of the Passion and the words, "I bear upon my body the marks of the Lord Jesus".
 The Paramand is so-called because it is worn under the Mantle (Greek: Mandyas; Church Slavonic: Mantya), which is a long cape which completely covers the monk from neck to foot.